h3rald/h3/docs/md/key-concepts.md

 3. The **$init** event is dispatched.
 4. The *preStart* function (if specified when calling `h3.init()`) is executed.
 5. The *Router* is initialized and started.
-6. The **setup()** method of the matching Route Component is called (if any).
+6. The **setup()** method of the matching Screen is called (if any).
 8. The **$navigation** event is dispatched.
-9. The *Route Component* matching the current route and all its child components are rendered for the first time.
+9. The *Screen* matching the current route and all its child components are rendered for the first time.
 10. The **$redraw** event is dispatched.

 Then, whenever the `h3.redraw()` method is called (typically within a component):